PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1010 passed, 5 deselected, 2 warnings in 125.59s` for the full sequential
   direct suite.

+The Conv-based attention NHWC propagation family now lives in `passes/attention_layout.py`.
+Its implementation and nested matchers moved intact behind the legacy wrapper.
+Four characterization topologies preserve the basic reduction branch, expanded HardSigmoid gate, HardSwish activation, self-HardSwish/Mean chain, fan-out adapters, constants, axes, metadata, quantization, and output rewiring.

+Verification completed with:

+- `20 passed, 755 deselected` for focused architecture and all Conv-attention variants;
+- `1010 passed, 5 deselected, 2 warnings in 125.58s` for the full sequential
+  direct suite.

-The remaining characterized attention families are the much larger Conv-based and CSP propagation passes.
-Treat them as separate checkpoints.
+The remaining characterized large attention family is CSP propagation.
+Treat it as a separate checkpoint.
 Keep uncharacterized attention mega-patterns in the lowerer until semantic fixtures exist.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`